simon-bonnedahl/TDDE47-pintos/README.md

 - **Least Recently Used**
   -- Replaces the page that **has not been** used for the longest period of time. **Avoids Belady's anomaly**
 - **Optimal replacement (Belady's algoritm)**
-  -- Replaces the page that **will not be used** for the longest period of time.
-Is only optimal if there are no "dirty write-backs". **Avoids Belady's anomaly**
+  -- Tries to replace the page that **will not be used** for the longest period of time.
+Is only optimal if there are no "dirty write-backs".
+Avoids **Belady's anomaly**

 ### Belady's Anomaly